Logarithmic Comparison-Based Query Complexity for Fair Division of Indivisible Goods: Preliminaries

-However, EF and PROP may not always be satisfied, for example, when $n>m$.
-Hence, we consider the following relaxations, EF1 and PROP1.
-For a verbal description, EF1 says that, for any two agents $i$ and $j$, after removing an item $g$ from agent $j$'s bundle, agent $i$ will no longer envy agent $j$.
-PROP1 ensures that, for every agent $i$, there exists an item $g$, such that the total value of agent $i$'s allocation is at least $\frac1n$ of the overall value (i.e., $u_i(M)$) if that item is included in agent $i$'s bundle. \begin{definition}[EF1] An allocation $\mathcal{A}$ is said to satisfy \emph{envy-freeness up to one item (EF1)} if, for any two agents $i$ and $j$, either $u_i(A_i)\geq u_i(A_j)$ or there exists an item $g\in A_j$ such that $u_i(A_i)\ge u_i(A_j\setminus\{g\})$. \end{definition}
+Since EF and PROP may not always be satisfied, we consider the following relaxations, EF1 and PROP1.
+For a verbal description, EF1 requires that no agent envies another agent following the removal of some single good from the other’s bundle.
+PROP1 ensures that, for every agent $i$, there exists an item $g$ such that the total value of agent $i$'s allocation is at least $1/n$ of the overall value (i.e., $u_i(M)$) if $g$ is included in agent $i$'s bundle. \begin{definition}[EF1] An allocation $\mathcal{A}$ is said to satisfy \emph{envy-freeness up to one item (EF1)} if, for any two agents $i$ and $j$, either $u_i(A_i)\geq u_i(A_j)$ or there exists an item $g\in A_j$ such that $u_i(A_i)\ge u_i(A_j\setminus\{g\})$. \end{definition}